-The Bachelor Honours programme is more demanding than regular courses.
-For this reason, there is a selection procedure before you can take part in the programme.
-In this selection, not only your study results and achievements but also your motivation is important.
-Excellent grades do, therefore, not always lead to direct admission.
-This is because we expect a lot of input from you yourself to get everything out of the programme.
-Nevertheless, results also play a role as we expect that you will not have any troubles completing your regular studies while following the programme.
-Therefore, there are minimum requirements you must meet if you want to take part in the programme.
+The Bachelor Honours programme is a challenging opportunity for well-performing students who would like to do more besides their studies.
+For this reason, there is a selection procedure before students are admitted to the programme.
+In this selection procedure, not only are study results and achievements essential, but also motivation.
+Excellent grades do, therefore, not always lead to immediate admission, as we expect a lot of input from students to get everything out of the programme.
+Nevertheless, results also play a role since students should not struggle with maintaining a certain level in their educational achievements whilst participating in the Bachelor Honours programme.
+Hence, there are minimum requirements that students must meet if they want to take part in the programme.

-To participate in the Bachelor Honours programme, you need to belong to some of the best students in your study.
-At the start of the Honours programme, you need to have successfully completed all your modules until now, unless you are able to show that you have legitimate reasons for not meeting this requirement (like activism, illness, etc.) Besides that, you need to have a considerable amount of free time besides your regular studies to follow the programme.
+To participate in the Bachelor Honours programme, you need to perform well in your Bachelor study.
+At the start of the Honours programme, you need to have successfully completed all your modules until now (nominal study progress), unless you are able to show that you have legitimate reasons for not meeting this requirement (like activism, illness, etc.).
+Besides that, you need to have a considerable amount of free time besides your regular studies to follow the programme.

-Students will only be admitted to the Bachelor Honours programme if they:
+Students will only be admitted to the Bachelor Honours programme if:

-- Are a first or second-year student, following one or more UT-Bachelor programme(s).
+- they are a first or second-year student and have been admitted to one or more UT Bachelor programme(s);

-- Have a nominal study progress for the UT-Bachelor programme(s) they follow at the moment of admission.
+- they have nominal study progress for the UT-Bachelor programme(s) in which they are enrolled at the moment of application;

-- Belong to the top 10% of their study cohort (for most studies, this means an average grade of 7.0-7.5 or higher)
+- they belong to the top 10% of their study cohort (for most studies, this means an average grade of 7.5 or higher);

 In the summer holiday (after 2 quartiles), the admitted Honours students will be screened again.
 They are allowed to continue participating in the Bachelor Honours programme if they have:

-- A nominal study progress for the UT-Bachelor programme(s) they follow at the moment of screening.
+- Nominal study progress for the UT-Bachelor programme(s) they follow at the moment of screening.